Struct biodivine_lib_bdd::Bdd

 pub fn first_clause(&self) -> Option<BddPartialValuation>

-Return the lexicographically fist path in this Bdd
+Return the lexicographically fist path in this Bdd, represented as

 a conjunctive clause.